leinonen/home-master-controller/README.md

 * Create custom groups containing any kind of (featured) device.
 * Scheduler for automatic on/off switching
 * Start/stop devices on sunset or sunrise (scheduler)
-* Random offset for scheduler (Broken atm, will be fixed soon)
+* Random offset for scheduler
-* Color looping for Philips Hue lights
+* Color looping for Philips Hue
 * Custom API that can easily be extended to support other devices!
 * 100% NodeJS and AngularJS
-* Uses some ES6 features like arrow functions (will use more ES6 features later)
-* Heavy use of promises (Using q library), for nice and readable code!
+* ES6, RxJS and promises!
 * Bootstrap for responsive design that looks nice on all devices

 ![](http://www.pharatropic.eu/images/009d11dc8e1b2ccf92ec3739f4c8fec1.png)